Britain approves first new coal mine in decades

 Britain has passed laws requiring it to bring all greenhouse gas emissions to net zero by 2050.

-Earlier this year, the chair of Britain's independent Climate Change Committee, John Gummer said the Woodhouse project was "absolutely indefensible".
+The chair of Britain's independent Climate Change Committee, John Gummer, criticized the approval of the Woodhouse project.

+"Phasing out coal use is the clearest requirement of the global effort towards Net Zero," he said in a statement.
+"The UK’s hard-fought global influence on climate is diminished by today’s decision."

 The coal mine, the size of roughly 60 soccer fields or 23 hectares, would take two years to build at a cost estimated in 2019 of 165 million pounds ($201 million).
 The mine is proposed to be operated for 50 years.